SmartPoultryLab/Backend/README.md

-# Smart Poultry Laboratory
+# Smart Poultry Laboratory Backend

 ## Used Technologies
 Smart Poultry Laboratory uses a number of open source projects to work properly:

-- [NodeJS](https://nodejs.org) -  JavaScript runtime built on Chrome's V8 JavaScript engine.
+- [Ruby](https://www.ruby-lang.org/en/) - A dynamic, open source programming language with a focus on simplicity and productivity.
+It has an elegant syntax that is natural to read and easy to write.
+- [Ruby On Rails](https://rubyonrails.org/) - server-side web application framework written in Ruby under the MIT License.
+Rails is a model–view–controller framework, providing default structures for a database, a web service, and web pages
 - [MySQL](https://www.mysql.com/) - fully managed database service to deploy cloud-native applications
-- [Vue](https://vuejs.org/) - Progressive JavaScript Framework for building reactive single page applications
-- [NestJS](https://nestjs.com/) - A progressive Node.js framework for building efficient, reliable and scalable server-side applications.

 ## _Backend-Group Tasks_